 5 Multicultural Activities for Preschoolers to Help Teach the Importance of Diversity

 One of the reasons you love being a teacher is getting to help children explore the world around them.
 Your preschool classroom is a reflection of America—a melting pot of different ethnicities, languages and cultural beliefs.
-It’s normal for children to be curious about people who look or act differently than they do, as this natural curiosity presents the perfect opportunity to bring the importance of diversity into your classroom.
+It’s normal for children to be curious about people who look or act differently than they do, as this natural curiosity presents the perfect opportunity to bring the importance of diversity and tolerance into your classroom.